 Designer researches what design decisions are applicable to a particular product.
-During this phase designer is given time to explore specifically explore ‘who are we designing for?’ and ‘how should we design things?’ in order to provide better user experience.
+During this phase designer is given time to explore specifically explore ‘who are we designing for?’ and ‘how should we design things?’ in order to provide a better user experience.

 Project manager is the main person responsible for the project and organization of the team work, communication with the client and weekly reporting, booking resources and delivering artifacts to the client on time and with due quality.
 Sometimes, he might integrate communication methods such as Slack, IVRs, email, etc.